Jeroboam Sacrificing to Idols: Subject

 The subject had been chosen by the judges of the competition, and was the unusual but dramatic Old Testament subject of King Jeroboam in 1 Kings 12:26–30 and 13:1–5.
 This lay well outside the range of light-hearted Rococo scenes of pastoral romance, flirtation and erotic mythology that Fragonard was already developing at the studio of François Boucher.
 The moment depicted is when Jeroboam, at right in the white turban, is about to sacrifice to pagan idols, when an unnamed prophet (standing, at left) intercedes:

 When King Jeroboam heard what the man of God cried out against the altar at Bethel, he stretched out his hand from the altar and said, "Seize him!"
 But the hand he stretched out toward the man shrivelled up, so that he could not pull it back.
 Also, the altar was split apart and its ashes poured out according to the sign given by the man of God by the word of the Lord.

+King Solomon Sacrificing to Idols, under the influence of his foreign wives, was a slightly more popular subject, forming part of the Power of Women group.